-Make this Slow Cooker Italian Sausage and Peppers today and enjoy all the Italian flavors.
-It’s very filling, and you can have it on its own or as an easy add-on to zucchini pasta, regular pasta, cauliflower rice, regular rice, mashed cauliflower or potatoes and of course sandwiches.
+Make this Crockpot Sausage and Peppers today and enjoy all the Italian flavors.
+It’s very filling, and you can have it on its own or as an easy add-on to zucchini pasta, hoagie rolls, hot dog buns, regular pasta, cauliflower rice, regular rice, mashed cauliflower or potatoes and of course sandwiches.

 - Olive oil — or your oil of choice.